 The Anycubic Mega X impresses with a decent standard print image and good print quality.

-The print volume of 300 x 300 x 305 mm results in a respectable installation space or, as the company puts it, enough space to print a helmet in its original size in one piece.
+The print volume of 300 x 300 x 305 mm is enough to print a helmet in its original size in one piece.

 The all-metal frame and compact housing make make the printer look slim and prevent it from moving too much.
 The overall quality of the construction is high.

 The Mega X prints high-quality models with common filaments.
 We found it to be a solid, dependable workhorse that can tackle some more advanced printing ideas.